Evanbowl/SMG2-LavaSteam/README.md

 Sign Phase: The Lava Steam emits a small and harmless steam cloud.<br/>
 Steam Phase: The Lava Steam emits a large steam cloud and damages the player on contact.<br/>

-The `SW_SLEEP` functionality has been removed from Lava Steam since this Switch option as a whole is not present in SMG2.<br/>

 This variant of `LavaSteam` comes with new parameters.

 |Parameter|Data Type|Function|Description|Default Values|